Aboriginal timeline: Arts

 Tasmanian Aboriginal woman Fanny Cochrane Smith is recorded singing in her native tongue, the first and only recording of Tasmania’s Aboriginal language.

-Melbourne’s first Moomba festival is staged.
+Melbourne stages its first Moomba festival.
 Approached about naming the festival, Aboriginal people suggest “Moomba”, telling the officials it means “Let’s get together and have fun!”
 Actually meaning “up your bum” the name was adopted and is still used.

 Oodgeroo Noonuccal (Kath Walker) becomes the first Aboriginal Australian to publish a book of verse.
 She goes on to become one of the best known and most respected authors in Australia and overseas.